mlinksva/_JBSC/content/courses/opportunities_for_students/aeasp/index.md

 # AEASP

-The American Economics Association Summer Program (AEASP) is a summer experience for *undergraduate* and *graduate* students from under-represented minority groups in the economics profession (e.g., women, Black, Latinos, Puerto Ricans, LGTBQ+, etc.).
+The American Economic Association Summer Program (AEASP) is a summer experience for *undergraduate* and *graduate* students from under-represented minority groups in the economics profession (e.g., women, Black, Latinos, Puerto Ricans, LGTBQ+, etc.).

 The program offers two tracks: a foundation and an advanced track.